Learn More — Request Info

 - 3 letters of recommendation

-Current KU graduate students wishing to enroll in the Graduate Certificate in Foundations of Project Management program will apply through the Graduate School.
+Current KU graduate students wishing to enroll in the Graduate Certificate in Foundations of Engineering Management program will apply through the Graduate School.
 A student must be in good standing with their graduate degree program in order to participate in the certificate program.
 A graduate GPA of 3.0 or higher is required for admission.
 Awarding of certificates will be handled consistent with guidelines and timing of degree awards of the Graduate School.
 Completion of the certificate will appear on the graduate transcript.

 KU graduate students should submit the following materials: